Read & Write

 using a keyboard with audio feedback.

-Please call Special Services for assistance with installation of this software at 206-546-4545.
+Please call Student Accessibility Services for assistance with installation of this software at 206-546-4545.

 Dragon Naturally Speaking, and Dragon Dictate for Mac, are programs by Nuance that facilitate speech to text.
 The user of this product speaks into a microphone to allow hands-free navigation of computer systems, writing documents, and interaction with other applications.
-There is only one computer equipped with Dragon for public use, located in the lower Library computer lab.
+Ask Student Accessibility Services for available locations.
 Dragon works best with minimal background noise.
-Students must be approved for disability accommodations in order to use the other Special Services computers equipped with Dragon in a quiet room.
+Students must be approved for disability accommodations in order to use the Student Accessibility Services computers equipped with Dragon in a quiet room.

-Special Services can supply magnification screens to students in class, or in a testing room, with approval of disability accommodations.
-Students and the public have access to the pair of CCTV stations in the 2nd floor of the library, near the copy machine area.
+Student Accessibility Services can supply magnification screens to students in class, or in a testing room, with approval of disability accommodations.

-The Z phone is available for the public, located in the Library, 2nd floor, behind the reference desk.
-This videophone allows Deaf callers to contact cell phones, landlines, and other videophones.
+The Z phone is available for the public, with multiple possible locations to install up on request.
+This videophone allows Deaf callers to contact cell phones, landlines, and other videophones using a video relay interpreting service.

 Other Technology and Equipment

 This list does includes some, but not all, of the accessible/adaptive technology available to students.
-For all other inquiries about accessible technology, please contact Special Services at 206-546-4545.
+For all other inquiries about accessible technology, please contact Student Accessibility Services at 206-546-4545.